anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 c1 = make(chan string)
 ```

-Next, we create `File Reader` as an anonymous function and immediately run it as a goroutine.
-Using `go` keyword in front of function call can enable it to run asynchrounously/non-blocking to main function.
+Next, define `File Reader` as an anonymous function and immediately run it as a goroutine.
+Using `go` keyword in front of function call can enable it to run asynchrounously/non-blocking to main function (goroutine).

 ```go
 // Read file line by line and send it to channel